Hurt by division, Cyprus's Othello Tower gets new lease of life

-FAMAGUSTA Cyprus (Reuters) - The Cypriot castle where Shakespeare set his drama “Othello” is getting a badly needed makeover after years of neglect stemming from the Mediterranean island’s long-time division.
+FAMAGUSTA, Cyprus July 4 (Reuters) - The Cypriot castle where Shakespeare set his drama “Othello” is getting a badly needed makeover after years of neglect stemming from the Mediterranean island’s long-time division.

 Ravaged by natural decay and the politics splitting the island for at least 40 years between the Turkish-controlled north and the Greek Cypriot south, the citadel which came to be known as ‘Othello Tower’ will undergo emergency stabilisation work over the next eight months.